 Eating an early, light dinner sets the body up for restful sleep.
-The discipline of daily routine shores up sleep rituals as well promoting consistent, sufficient and truly restful sleep.
-Since sleep is the time the body does much of its healing, a well rested body is crucial in the effective management of autoimmunity.
+The discipline of daily routine shores up sleeps rituals as well promoting consistent, sufficient, and truly restful sleep.
+Since sleep is the time the body does much of its healing, a well-rested body is crucial in the effective management of autoimmunity.

 1. Mercola, Dr. Joseph.
 “How Sleeping Can Affect Your Immune System.”
 Mercola.com.
 Mercola, 2 June 2012.
 Web.
 30 June 2017.

 Comments will be approved before showing up.